alexEnsimag/firefly/README.md

 ### Future improvements
 - Support environment variables tobe able to set parameters in the Docker image.
-- Improve the normalization algorithm to properly handle single-quoted words and support additional languages.
+- Improve the normalization algorithm to properly handle punctuation and support additional languages.
 - Extend support beyond Engadget essays by implementing the `Task` interface for different data sources and resource types.
 - Expose metrics (including progress tracking) for monitoring and observability.
 - Add the ability to pause and resume work, allowing safe interruption and continuation.